How do I choose between the Big 4 or a smaller practice?

 Freedom of movement

-Those graduates hoping to see the world will look for a position which may offer them this opportunity initially or in time Big 4 firms are known for their worldwide presence and their internal transfer network which is widely available and often encouraged.
+Those graduates hoping to see the world will look for a position which may offer them this opportunity, initially or in time.
+Big 4 firms are known for their worldwide presence and their internal transfer network which is widely available and often encouraged.
 Allowing employees the freedom to move country while getting to keep their current position leads to higher retention levels among staff and also a more diverse workforce.

-While having the option to move to an office in another country is not something which a smaller practice can typically offer, by honing in on business development, research and analysis skills and being entrusted to be directly client facing many smaller practices prepare their employees for positions within larger international firms.
+While having the option to move to an office in another country is not something that a smaller practice can typically offer, by honing in on business development, research and analysis skills and being entrusted to be directly client facing many smaller practices prepare their employees for positions within larger international firms.